Unboxed-Software/solana-course/content/solana-nft.md

 # TL;DR

-- **Non-Fungible Tokens (NFTs)** are represented on Solana as SPL Tokens with an associated metadata account, 0 decimals, and a max supply of 1
+- **Non-Fungible Tokens (NFTs)** are represented on Solana as SPL Tokens with an associated metadata account, 0 decimals, and a maximum supply of 1
 - **Metaplex** is a collection of tools that simplify the creation and distribution of NFTs on the Solana blockchain
 - **Candy Machine v2** is a NFT distribution program by Metaplex used to mint NFTs from a collection